View Roy Smith's Obituary on lsj.com and share memories

 Roy was a proud Husband, Dad and Grandpa.
 He was very involved in the lives of his family.
 He was always ready to offer a helping hand and attend activities.

-Roy is survived by 4 children: LuAnn Renney of Eaton Rapids, Geralynn (David) Jackson of Lansing, Eric (Tricia) Smith of Grand Ledge, and Jeremy Smith of Fowler; 10 grandchildren and 4 great-grandchildren.
+Roy is survived by 4 children: LuAnn Renney of Eaton Rapids; Geralynn (David) Jackson of Lansing; Eric (Tricia) Smith of Grand Ledge; and Jeremy Smith of Fowler; 10 grandchildren; and 4 great-grandchildren.
 He is also survived by 3 sisters: Patricia Smith, Wilma (George) Whitehead, and Judith (David) Thelen; brother Peter (Linda) Smith, and sisters-in-law: Sue Smith and Mary Jane Smith.
-Roy was preceded in death by his parents, his wife Arline Smith, son Kevin Smith, siblings: Arlene (Hilary) Schafer, Delbert Smith, Alice Smith, Catherine Smith, Dennis Smith, and Joyce Thelen.
+Roy was preceded in death by his parents, wife Arline Smith, son Kevin Smith, siblings: Arlene (Hilary) Schafer, Delbert Smith, Alice Smith, Catherine Smith, Dennis Smith, and Joyce Thelen.
 Roy will be dearly missed by his old hunting buddies.

 Memorials may be made to Dallas Twp Fire Department.
 Online condolences can be made at www.smithfamilyfuneralhomes.com.
-The family is being served by Smith Family Funeral Homes - Goerge Chapel, Fowler, Michigan.
+The family is being served by Smith Family Funeral Homes - Goerge Chapel, Fowler, MI.